J.W Judo Academy

 Judo is about giving children an outlet for their boundless energy while also discouraging violent behaviour, like many martial arts.
 Students of judo have compared discipline in judo to discipline in the military because it teaches you to respect those around you, pay attention to detail, and learn how to present yourself.

 Children’s concentration has increased exponentially after they start practising judo because they get used to following very detailed and specific instructions from their teachers, paired with focusing deeply on their techniques of movements.
 Studies have shown that children who are hyperactive or who suffer from attention deficit disorders benefit immensely from the disciplined environment of judo.

 Kids who have attention problems will take judo classes and the difference in their focus is night and day.
-They feel like they really want to learn and they’re really engaged, which pushes them to focus more.
+They feel like they want to learn and they’re engaged, which pushes them to focus more.
 That can even be seen as therapeutic and helpful as they grow older and need to concentrate at school or work.

 Judo, like many other martial arts, combines physical activity, self-defence skills, and discipline.
-Judo is an excellent sport for children to learn for many different reasons, including to make children more physically healthy, mentally well, and build confidence, self-esteem, and respect for others.
+Judo is an excellent sport for children to learn for many different reasons, including to make children more physically healthy, and mentally well, and to build confidence, self-esteem, and respect for others.

 Judo is one of the most practised sports in the world and becoming increasingly popular in Britain.

 Our objectives are:

 to offer judo as a form of fitness increasing flexibility, agility and strength and conditioning.